TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 23/Isaiah 23.11.md

 ---

-He hath stretched out his hand over the sea, he hath shaken the kingdoms: Jehovah hath given commandment concerning Canaan, to destroy the strongholds thereof.
+He has stretched out his hand over the sea.
+He has shaken the kingdoms.
+Yahweh has ordered the destruction of Canaan's strongholds.